Ironhack-Data-Madrid-Febrero-2021/pandas-project/README.md

+The pandas project consists of two jupyter notebooks:

+-The first jupyter notebook is about cleaning the dataset.
+It begins droping some columns and then start with the 1st part:FIRST TOY MODEL: demographics.
+Focus on age and sex column, cleaning and droping NaN values using different types of pandas libraries.
+In the 2nd part: TOY MODEL 2: space-time statistics, we use value_Counts in order to take some insightful information.

+-The second jupyter notebook is about analyzing and giving some conclussions.
+After it, it has a dataframe with some interesting information and a surprise.

 # W2 Project - Data cleaning & wrangling

 The goal of this project is to combine everything you have learned about data